nmaksimova/square-panda-cb92c/src/pages/index.md

     has_border: true
     background_image_repeat: no-repeat
   - content: >
-      ## April Registration is Open for Adults Programs
+      ## May Registration is Open for Adults Programs

       (for singles and couples)

       ### **Framingham**

-      starting April 27th
+      starting May 11th

       *    Beginners Salsa (Wednesday 6:45pm)